 How to Restart the Aircon Using Remote Control in Mitsubishi Electric

 Sometimes, your Mitsubishi Electric aircon may not respond properly, may not cool as expected, or may seem to stop working normally.
 In some cases, a simple restart using the remote control can help reset the operation.
-For standard Mitsubishi Electric models without Wi-Fi, restarting the aircon with the remote is usually very simple.

 Step 1: Turn off the aircon